isabella232/primetime.en/help/programming/tvsdk-2.7-for-android/content-playback-options/ui-configure/t-psdk-android-2.7-ui-duration-time-display.md

 uuid: 13627fa2-8cd8-4336-bc4b-7e3226330389
 ---

-# Display the duration, current time, and remaining time of the video{#display-the-duration-current-time-and-remaining-time-of-the-video}
+# Display the duration, current time, and remaining time of the video {#display-the-duration-current-time-and-remaining-time-of-the-video}

 You can use TVSDK to retrieve information about the player's position in the media and display it on the seek bar.